-The Active Leasequery mechanism is modeled on the existing DHCPv6 Bulk Leasequery [RFC5460]; most differences arise from the long term nature of the TCP connection required for Active Leasequery.
+The Active Leasequery mechanism is modeled on the existing DHCPv6 Bulk Leasequery [RFC5460]; most differences arise from the long term nature of the TCP [RFC4614] connection required for Active Leasequery.
 In addition, a DHCPv6 server which supports Active Leasequery MUST support Bulk Leasequery [RFC5460] as well.

-An Active Leasequery client opens a TCP connection to a DHCPv6 Server, using the DHCPv6 port 547.
-Note that this implies that the Leasequery client has server IP address(es) available via configuration or some other means, and that it has unicast IP reachability to the DHCPv6 server.
+An Active Leasequery requestor opens a TCP connection to a DHCPv6 Server, using the DHCPv6 port 547.
+Note that this implies that the Leasequery requestor has server IP address(es) available via configuration or some other means, and that it has unicast IP reachability to the DHCPv6 server.
 No relaying for Active Leasequery is specified.

-After establishing a connection, the client sends an ACTIVELEASEQUERY message over the connection.
+After establishing a connection, the requestor sends an ACTIVELEASEQUERY message over the connection.
 In response, the server sends updates to the requestor using LEASEQUERY-REPLY and LEASEQUERY-DATA messages.
-This response procedure is identical to [RFC5460], except that in case of Active Leasequery server sends updates whenever some activity occurs to change binding state - thus the need for long lived connection.
-Active Leasequery is designed to provide continuous updates of DHCPv6 IPv6 binding activity to an external entity.
+This response procedure is identical to [RFC5460], except that in the case of Active Leasequery the server sends updates whenever some activity occurs to change the binding state - thus the need for long lived connection.